-The Cabrini Paediatric Ward is a 12-bed inpatient ward and includes a nine-chair day room.
+The Cabrini Paediatric Ward is a ten-bed inpatient ward and includes an eight-chair day room.
 We care for children who have a range of medical and surgical conditions.

 Our philosophy of ‘family-centred care’ means we place our patients and their family at the very heart of our healthcare delivery.
 Embedded in our philosophy is the understanding that parents remain the most knowledgeable and committed advocates for their children.
 Most studies show that children who have their families and significant others included and involved in their care, have a greater recovery rate and shorter length of stay in hospital.